yeyunHZ/yun_dao/README_EN.md

 dBManager.init(1,"dbName");
 ```

-6.Call the method `init()` of genearated database operation file to create a table in project.However,the method would judge whether create a new table.Then you can don't be afaid of creating repeated tables.
+6.Call the method `init()` of genearated database operation file to create a table in project.However,the method would judge whether create a new table.Then you can don't be afraid of creating repeated tables.

 ```Dart
 StudentEntityDao.init();